bitcoin/bitcoin/doc/build-osx.md

 ### 1. Xcode Command Line Tools

-The Xcode Command Line Tools are a collection of build tools for macOS.
+The Xcode Command Line Tools (CLT) are a collection of build tools for macOS.\\
 These tools must be installed in order to build Bitcoin Core from source.

 To install, run the following command from your terminal: